ovsky/ReWAMP/README.md

 First command will create  `go.mod` file (that defines the references for all required packages), the next one will find all the needed packages and put them into this list.

 If you want, you can upgrade dependencies to the latest packages, using standard: `go get -u all` command, or recursive way: `go get -u ./...`.
-This will regenerate the `go.mod` file and now it will include latest available versions of the packages.
+This will update the `go.mod` file and now it will include latest available versions of the packages.

+Now you can build the project using `build.bat` file, or by raw command: `go build -ldflags="-H windowsgui"`.
+It will pack the project into `xwamp.exe` binary.

  #### Installing packages:
 To install all required packages, you can simply invoke the global command: `go install` - that will install the packages defined in `go.mod` globally or in-repository command: `go get`, that will put these packages especially into your current project.